axeldotdev/ship/README.md

 php artisan ship:install
 ```

+> [!TIP]
-You can remove the package when you're done.
+> You can remove the package when you are done.
+It's just an installation command.

 ## Changelog